Disclosure: We earn from purchases made through us

-The allure of preparing delicious fried foods like chicken wings and potato fries means you must invest in a good and high-quality fryer; whether electric deep fryer, propane fryer OR an air fryer.
+The allure of preparing delicious fried foods such as chicken wings, and potato fries, means you must invest in a good and high-quality fryer; whether electric deep fryer, propane fryer OR an air fryer.

 In the light of this, many home cooks pretty much get confused as to which fryer to buy, and often wonder how air fryers compares to deep fryers.